yevhmykh/Sonab-WebAPI/Readme.md

 ## How to run it?

-You should use ready docker image, because some Auth0 functionality requires sensitive data, but I will not attach this data to repository.
+Some Auth0 functionality requires sensitive data, but I will not attach this data to repository.
+So if you want to run it follow next steps:
+1. Create an Auth0 account
+2. Create a new API and a new machine to machine application with 'read:user' permision to managment API(Don't worry.
+It's free :wink:)
+3. Set credentials in configuration or docker-compose file.
+Now you can start...

 ## License